Algorithms are the key to creating more business value from data, so everybody needs to become a bit of a data scientist to raise the corporate IQ

-- An innovative push from the open source world has accelerated the development of advanced analytics and algorithms, shifting from insights that describe or (at best) diagnose, to predictive and even prescriptive algorithms.
+- An innovative push from the open source world has accelerated the development of advanced analytics, algorithms, and AI, shifting from insights that describe or (at best) diagnose, to predictive and even prescriptive insights.

 - With more – diverse – data available from internal and especially external sources, findings are corroborated, rather than depend on guesswork, and thus become much more accurate.

-- A catalog of these algorithms, if made available to the business, can make a decisive difference in business performance and competiveness.
+- A catalog of these algorithms and AI-based insights, if made available to the business, can make a decisive difference in business performance and competitiveness.

 - Off-the-shelf and AI-enabled Do-It-Yourself analytics are a quick, viable alternative to building algorithms from scratch “by hand;” this is crucial in a time of scarce resources and the need for quick results

 - A life science company uses weather and social data to refine forecasts, streamlining their supply chain.

-- A major consumer goods company actively analyzes social media to refine campaigns, decide on marketing strategies and protect brands.
+- Unilever actively analyzes social media to refine campaigns, decide on marketing strategies and protect brands.

 - A global insurance company develops analytical models to analyze external media for events that could affect their customers, and hence their exposures.

-- A leading auto manufacturer analyzes internal and external data to accurately predict arrival of a car at the dealer, right from its arrival at the port.
+- Daimler China analyzes internal and external data to accurately predict arrival of a car at the dealer, right from its arrival at the port.

 - Open Source ecosystem